SEVENTEENTH CENTURY 1601~1700

 Arashi San'emon I Uemura Kichiya II Arashi San'emon I

-16 December: a fire breaks out in the Nakamuraza in the district of Sakai-chô.
-It spreads and burns also the Ichimuraza.
+16th day of the 12th lunar month: a fire broke out in the Nakamuraza in the district of Sakai-chô.
+It spread and burnt also the Ichimuraza.

 1684 (Tenna 4 / Jôkyô 1)

-March 1684: the star Ichikawa Danjûrô I plays for the first time the role of the wicked priest Narukami in the drama "Kadomatsu Shitennô", which is staged at Nakamuraza.
-He is the author of this first version of "Narukami" and his stage partner in the role of Princess Taema is the onnagata actor Itô Kodayû II.
+3rd lunar month of 1684: the star Ichikawa Danjûrô I played for the first time the role of the wicked priest Narukami in the drama "Kadomatsu Shitennô", which was staged at Nakamuraza.
+He was the author of this first version of "Narukami" and his stage partner in the role of Princess Taema was the onnagata actor Itô Kodayû II.

 1686 (Jôkyô 3)